usethesource/typepal/doc/TypePal/Collector/Collector.md

 Type variables can be bound via unification.

-Here is an example of a call expression taken from ((examples::untypedFun)):
+Here is an example of a call expression taken from [the UntypedFun language]((examples::untypedFun)):

 ```rascal
 void collect(current: (Expression) `<Expression exp1>(<Expression exp2>)`, Collector c) {